Logan-Meyers/VisualStudioTools/README.md

-# VSCode_to_VS
+# VisualStudioTools

-A simple Python script that allows you to quickly convert a coding project into a Visual Studio 2022 Solution.
+A simple Python Script that allows you to Convert basic projects to and from Visual Studio Code and Visual Studio 2022.

+This is intended to work cross-platform, as such:

+- Windows VS Code <-> Windows VS 2022
+- Mac VS Code <-> Windows VS 2022
+- Linux VS Code <-> Windows VS 2022

+So all OS's can convert a VS 2022 Code project from Windows to a VS Code project for editing capabilities, and then back to a VS 2022 project to be ran on Windows.

 ## Table of Contents